What are the general procedures to purchase service?

 Can I purchase active military service?

-Active or inactive APERS members may purchase anywhere from one month to five years of active duty military time if they
+APERS members that are vested (reciprocity counts toward vesting) may purchase from one month to five years of Active Duty Military Service if they

 - Are vested for a future benefit from APERS,